cristian1706/django-vuejs-books/README.md

 # django-vuejs-books

-A tutorial for Django and Vue.js!
+A CRUD tutorial for DRF and Vue.js!